KJLambert/neutralsites/README.md

 <!-- TODO: Add full-sized test dataset and amend the paragraph below if applicable -->

 ## Pipeline summary
 * The pipeline is set up to run a script (find_intergenic_regions).
-This will return a file with candidate_sites.
+This will return a file with a list of genome regions that are potentially good edit sites.

 ### Planned
-* Possibly add a step that deals with obtaining inputs from various places, currently the user provides a gbff or gbk file.
+* Possibly add a step that deals with obtaining inputs from various sources (s3, custome API or NCBI datasets), currently the user provides a gbff or gbk file.
 * run a blast job to look for unique sites
 * update the output table with sites that are unique in the genome.